powerhome/oss-guide/docs/publishing/accepting.md

 A project maintainer might get asked by a potential contributor to clarify if they need to sign a CLA to contribute to our projects.
 The answer is `no`; we simply require that when a contributor issues a pull request, they do so with the declaration text we insert into the [pull request template](../publishing/publishing-template/PULL_REQUEST_TEMPLATE.md).

 If a contributor is unwilling to confirm they `have the authority necessary to make this contribution on behalf of its copyright owner` then we don't want their contribution.
 Moreover, if the contributor indicates their contribution is being made without consent of the copyright owner, we certainly don't want their contribution.
 CLAs exist to protect projects from the rare and unlikely situation that code is being contributed without permission.
 When this happens, it is usually due to an employee contributing their company's code to a project without permission from their company.
 We'd rather help the contributor get permission.
-Loop in the SDRB and we'll help if we can.
+Loop in the SDRT and we'll help if we can.

 ## GitHub permissions